Introducing the Sogeti Life Sciences Team

 So, what does Matt see as the future of the medical device industry?
 Connected devices.
 Think of the smartwatches people wear that monitor heart rates and calorie burns- these devices are becoming commonplace and in the next few years, advances in technology will mean that they can do even more.
 “Imagine devices that both the patient and their surgeon can constantly monitor, like a device for diabetes that will release insulin automatically when the body needs it, or knee replacements that can adjust themselves based on the patient’s gait and usage.”
 For now, there’s a lot more work needed to get to these devices to such medically advanced stages- but that just means more motivation to continue discovering and progressing in the field.

 Fiona is a quality and compliance specialist with a diverse background of experience.
 She studied biopharmaceutical science in college and got her early experience working in clinical trials, ensuring compliance during the sterilization process.
 She’s worked on prototyping medical devices, as well as been involved in manufacturing the industrial components that actually make medical devices.
-After gaining a much wider exposure to the life sciences industry overall, she settled on completing a master’s degree in chemical and biomedical science.
+After gaining a much wider exposure to the life sciences industry overall, she settled on completing an honours degree in chemical and biomedical science.

 Fiona has a very personal connection to her career that’s twofold.
 For one, she’s witnessed loved ones accessing inadequate and inaccurate care- to their detriment- out of desperation to find a cure to their health issues.
 In fact, the availability on the market of drugs and treatments that are not fully approved lead to serious complications for her family members who simply didn’t know any better.
 In trusting what was available on the market and presuming it was safe to take, their health was seriously compromised and it was an uphill battle to get back on track.